Barina, Yauco, Puerto Rico

 Barina is a barrio in the municipality of Yauco, Puerto Rico.
 Its population in 2010 was 5,930.

 Geography

 Barina barrio is located in the southernmost part of the municipality of Yauco, immediately south of Yauco Pueblo (downtown Yauco) and the barrios of Susúa Baja and Jácana.
+It has a small southern coast facing the Caribbean Sea.
 The Yauco River crosses it from north to south, forming a flat valley that is used for agriculture.
 The rest of the barrio is hilly and forms part of the Southern Karst region of Puerto Rico.

 Demographics

 Barina was in Spain's gazetteers until Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Barina barrio was 1,432.